thousandbrainsproject/tbp.monty/rfcs/0000_code_guidance_for_researchers_and_community.md

 <img src="0000_code_guidance_for_researchers_and_community/main_workflow.png" alt="Workflow with a Feature Fork" width="450">

 Green arrows indicate pulling from upstream, blue arrows indicate PRs.
 Above the blue arrows, a suggestion is provided for whether a researcher or engineer would more suitable to review the PR.
 If you are contributing as a non-Maintainer, it will be the responsibility of the Maintainer you tag to determine who is most suitable to review the PR.
+NOTE that when implementing the IP, a researcher will pair with an engineer (i.e. it is not solely the responsibility of engineers to handle the IP process from start to finish).

 Below shows the potential follow-up workflow.
 In the example shown, the first RP (RP "A") did not demonstrate significant benefit, and the fork is archived without ever going through the IP process.
 A new fork is made to work on a new RP / feature.